Nanuka-1/swiss-watches-magazine/README.md

 - Newsletter
 - Videos

+The project uses a component-based structure for repeated UI patterns and data-driven rendering for reusable content sections.

+Next/Image is used for image rendering, while SVG assets exported from the provided design are integrated for logos, icons, and other graphical elements.

 ## Motion & Interaction

 Interactive elements were implemented with Framer Motion.

-The project uses reusable animation configurations for:
+Framer Motion is used to implement independent interactions for:

 - image hover
 - category hover
 - title hover
 - author hover
 - bookmark interaction
-- buttons
+- buttons and CTA elements

-Hover areas are intentionally independent, allowing each UI element to react separately rather than triggering animation for the entire card.
+Hover areas are intentionally independent, allowing individual UI elements to react separately rather than triggering animation for the entire card.

+Motion behavior includes image scaling, text movement, color transitions, animated accent lines, and button interactions.

+Custom easing and transition timing are used to create smooth forward animations with faster return transitions.

 ## Project Structure